furinkapp/.github/profile/README.md

 ## Contributions

 Contributions are very much welcome!
-To contribute, look at our contribution guidelines, then open a feature request, or bug report in the [issues section](https://github.com/furinkapp/furink/issues) of the central repository.
+To contribute, look at our contribution guidelines, then open a feature request, or bug report in the [issues repository](https://github.com/furinkapp/issues/issues).
+You will find more information on contributing there.

 The backend is currently closed source and not accepting contributions, but we are actively working on a public API to allow automation of information, as well as webhook support to enable users to create custom feeds for commission information.